To be watchful; alert. To pay careful attention to something.

 The Origin Of ‘Keep Your Eyes Peeled’

 There are two versions of this phrase.
-One uses the word “peeled” at the end, while the other uses the word “skinned.”
+One version uses the word “peeled” at the end, while the other uses the word “skinned.”
 Both forms convey the same idea: Figuratively removing the skin of one’s eyes in order to pay better attention.

 With that out of the way, let’s talk about how old this phrase is.
 Both versions of the idiom appear as early as the 19th century.
 Let’s look at two examples.
-First, the version with the word “skinned” on the end is in an old book from the year 1832:
+First, the version with the word “skinned” is seen in an old book from 1832:

 “‘Keep your eyes skinned now,’ said the old trapper.”

 The other form (the one that uses the word “peeled”) is written in the Kenosha Telegraph newspaper, 1852:

 “Keep your eyes peeled for all their antics.”

 - If you’re wandering around in a desert, the heat isn’t the only thing you have to be way of.
 You also have to keep your eyes peeled for any dangerous creatures on the ground, like rattlesnakes or scorpions.